 - cooking facilities

-- Suitable housing - is your home fit to live in?
+- Checking your home is fit to live in

 Landlord's responsibility for maintenance and repairs